OpenDataNode/open-data-node/INSTALL.md

 aptitude upgrade
 ```
 User is required to confirm replacement of configuration files from previous installation, it should be confirmed by pressing **'Y'** each time user input is required.

-### Troubleshooting

-#### Python dependency update

-== in case of ODN upgrade no Python dependency update is needed==

-In case of fresh clean Debian Wheezy installation the steps described above should work, no other commands are required.
-However in some cases some python dependency problems has been detected (when the Debian environment was created as a result of virtualization).
-In such cases the following steps are required to resolve the dependency problems:
-apt-get purge python\*
-apt-get install python2.7-minimal  -V
-apt-get install libapache2-mod-wsgi -V
-apt-get install lsb-release  -V
-apt-get install python-pkg-resources  -V
-apt-get install python-pip  -V
-apt-get install python-setuptools  -V
-aptitude install odn-simple -V